From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Golf is having a moment.
 The sport is gaining even more popularity and it’s easy to see why.
 It combines fitness of the mind and body with manicured vistas and spending the day outdoors.
 Luckily, Leeds has got loads to offer golf-fanatics.
 From historic clubs and challenging courses to driving ranges and extensive equipment shops, you’re sure to have a fun round of golf in our city.
 The only question is, are you up to par?

 Moortown Golf Club

-Founded in 1909 and designed by the world-famous golf course architect Dr Alister MacKenzie, Moortown is one one of Leeds’ most prestigious golf courses.
-It hosted the first ever Ryder Cup on European soil in 1929 and has attracted a wealth of international visitors since.
+Founded in 1909 and designed by the world-famous golf course architect Dr Alister MacKenzie, Moortown is one of the most prestigious golf courses in Leeds, and one of the UK’s finest inland courses.
+It hosted the first ever Ryder Cup on European soil in 1929 and its 175 acres of picturesque greens have attracted a wealth of international visitors since.

 The 18-hole course includes classic MacKenzie features, like the contoured bunkers and undulating greens, both inspired by the seaside.
-You’ll kick off with a daunting elevated tee shot before you tackle diagonally positioned ditches and holes that are doglegged to the side.
-When your round is over, grab a bite to eat in the grand dining room, which overlooks the historic green.
-Currently open for members only.
+You’ll kick off with a daunting elevated tee shot before tackling diagonally positioned ditches and holes that are doglegged to the side.
+After your round, grab a bite to eat in the grand dining room, which overlooks the historic green.

 Moortown Golf Club, Harrogate Road, Leeds, West Yorkshire, LS17 7DB.

 Having opened in 1892, Fulneck Golf Club is believed to be the oldest golf club in Leeds.
 It’s nestled in the picturesque Fulneck valley, between Pudsey and Tong, where you can soak up spectacular views in every direction.
 The clubhouse has a bar serving its own Tristrams beer, a restaurant and a putting green to use before you head out for your round.